- Education and Science»

 7. The Challenger Explosion - On the morning of January 28, 1986, the Space Shuttle Challenger exploded in the air when a booster engine failed.
 The horrific event shocked viewers as they watched the event on live television.
 The disaster killed the crew of seven instantly, only 73 seconds into the launch.

 8. The Space Shuttle Columbia Disaster - On February 1, 2003, the Columbia disaster stunned the members of NASA as the Space Shuttle, hailed as the first to enter space, broke apart in flames as it re-entered the Earth's atmosphere after its mission.
 It had successfully carried many astronauts since 1981.
-The crew of seven were killed, serving as a haunting reminder of the Challenger disaster.
+The crew of seven was killed and never to be forgotten.

 The Challenger Crew